aredridel/recipes/Sides/Corn-and-Cranberry-Stuffed-Squash.md

 # Corn and Cranberry Stuffed Squash

-This uses somewhat more North-Eastern North American flavors, with a focus on
+This uses somewhat more North-Eastern North American flavors.
+It's got a fatty weight to it, and the bright flavor of the cranberries makes the dish come together in a fascinating way.

 - 2 delicata, acorn, small sugar pumpkin, kabocha, or kuri squash
 - 2 onions, chopped (or if you're so lucky: 100 g of fresh ramps.
 Green onions or leek would also be an acceptable substitute.)
-- 100 g cranberries, fresh or frozen
+- 100 g cranberries, fresh or frozen, chopped
 - 100 g corn meal
 - 100 g beef, bison, deer, goat or lamb fat
 - 20 g brown sugar